 Here’s what that looks like in real life: The person who puts money into their 401(k) will be saving more for their retirement than one who does not.
 You don’t need to know and understand every option.

-But you need to know and understand your habits and how you can adjust them in order to improve your financial growth.
-You can work on that, but you will always have more by starting than by waiting; there is no other possible outcome.
+But you need to know and understand your habits and how you can adjust them to improve your financial growth.
+You can work on that, but you will always have more by starting than by waiting; there is no other outcome.
 You win by simply moving forward.

-You should definitely think about what you’re doing.
-You should plan for the future and make the best decisions you can make — but make them.
+You should think about what you’re doing.
+You should plan and make the best decisions you can make — but make them.
 You can’t win from the sideline.
-You have to be in the game.
+You must be in the game.

 9. Understand Your Credit

-Though it might seem obvious, understanding your credit — and how to use it wisely — can save you tens of thousands in the long run.
+Though it might seem obvious, understanding your credit — and how to use it wisely — can save you tens of thousands overall.
 With more Americans having outstanding credit card debt than mortgages, according to research by the Aspen Institute, many families have found themselves in a difficult and financially limiting position.

 Knowing what your credit score can qualify you for can also help you plan for a mortgage, emergency fund, and more.
-By knowing your credit, even if you don’t have, you can gain a more complete understanding of your future financial growth options.
-This can give you the opportunity to improve your plans for the future to ensure that you can meet your goals.
+By knowing your credit, you can gain a more complete understanding of your future financial growth options.
+This can give you the opportunity to improve your plans to ensure that you can meet your goals.

 10. Seek a Range of Opinions